So, you have decided you want to visit the Galapagos Islands. Should you visit by land or sea? Three of the most common questions we hear are:

 - See a greater quantity and variety of Galapagos animals.

 - Cruise at night, maximizing your time to explore ashore by day.

-- Two daily hikes plus snorkeling and explorations by small watercraft.
+- Included and guaranteed daily guided activities.
+Two daily hikes plus snorkeling and explorations by small watercraft.

 - Onboard naturalist guides lead guided hikes, snorkeling and lectures.